Respiratory Protection Policy

 No employee will be permanently issued a respirator without first being given a doctors clearance that the employee has no medical condition that would prevent him from performing the assignment while wearing the respiratory protection.
 All respirators will be issued only with the prior approval of the Environmental Health and Safety Office.
 SUNY New Paltz does not assign any employees to areas or assignments that require routine use of respiratory protection.
 Employee must fill out a Medical Evaluation form and submit to EH&S so that a licensed Health Care Practitioner can review.
 Based upon the review more medical testing may be required prior to approval of person to wear a respirator

-Medical Evaluation form – (submit to EH&S Department in a seal envelope with your name and department and contact number for any questions on outside of envelope.)
+OSHA Respirator Medical Evaluation Questionnaire – (submit to EH&S Department in a seal envelope with your name and department and contact number for any questions on outside of envelope.)

 Employees will be given training on the proper use of the individual respirator they are issued.
 This training will consist of proper selection, pre-use tests, and use limitations of the respirator.
 Care, cleaning and proper storage of the respirator will be covered during training.